AztecProtocol/barretenberg/cpp/src/barretenberg/smt_verification/README.md

 	`smt_solver::Solver s(str modulus, bool produce_model=false, u32 base=16, u64 timeout)`

-	!note that there should be no "0x" part in the modulus hex representation.
+	!note that there should be no "0x" part in the modulus hex representation if you put it manually.
+Otherwise you can use CircuitSchema.modulus member.

 	`produce_model` flag should be initialized as true if you want to check the values obtained using the solver when the result of the check does not meet your expectations. **All the public variables will be constrained to be equal their real value**.